 Location Forensics Expert Witness

-• Detailed analysis of use of devices/phones including location points stored on devices.
+- Detailed analysis of use of devices/phones including location points and other location evidence stored on devices.

-• Information stored within Cloud applications including data such as that present in Google maps/location points.
+- Information stored within Cloud applications including data such as that present as Google location points.

-• The accuracy of GPS in the context of the data in your case.
+- The accuracy of Global Navigation Satellite Systems (GNSS) - Global Positioning System (GPS) in the context of the data in your case.

-• Vehicle forensics including from telematics systems (inside the car) and trackers.
+- Vehicle forensics including from telematics systems (inside the car) and vehicle/other trackers.

 Some further details about location forensics are discussed in the following (click on the drop-down arrow):

-Modern mobile smart phones (such as Androids and iPhone) may store a range of potential location-based information including WiFi point use, location estimations made by the phone (such as iPhone location points), logs of use of mapping application usage, health application logs (such as steps and floors climbed) and also even conduct their own WiFi and cellular scanning.
-Where this evidence is present, it may exceed the ability of cell site analysis and in some ways, cell site analysis is the location evidence of last resort.
+Modern mobile smart phones (such as Androids and iPhone) may store a range of potential location-based information, including WiFi point use, location estimations made by the phone (such as iPhone location points), logs of use of mapping application usage, health application logs (such as steps and floors climbed) and also even conduct their own WiFi and cellular scanning.
+Where this evidence is present, it may exceed the ability of cell site analysis.
+As technology has moved on, cell site analysis is now often the location evidence of last resort.

-Although people may assume a device logs its IP address, the question of 'where?' evidence is rarely addressed by IP address assignment (which is sometimes wrongly assumed to be the only/key evidence to address this question since it may have been used to initially 'find' the devices).
+Although it may be assumed a device logs its IP address, the question of 'where?' evidence is rarely addressed by IP address assignment (which is sometimes wrongly assumed to be the only/key evidence to address this question since it may have been used to initially 'find' the devices).

 Location evidence may also be present in general use and device data stored, for example, if there photographs from a particular area, users conversing about visits to particular locations or emails of bookings at X hotel etc.